Freestyle skateboarding tricks: Manual

-Currently, the world record for the longest manual is held by Jacob Taylor - performed in 2015.
+Currently, the Guinness World Record for the longest manual on a skateboard is 224.33 m (735.99 ft) and was achieved by Sean Glatts (USA) in Solana Beach, California, USA, on 26 August 2017.

+Sean's record-breaking manual lasted 1 minute and 16 seconds.

 Impossible

 In an Impossible, the board wraps vertically over the back foot in a 360-degree rotation.
 An early version of the trick (now called a Nosehook Impossible) involved hooking the front foot under the nose to lift the board before the back foot began its scoop; later, Rodney Mullen developed the technique by popping in an Ollie from a regular riding position.
 There are many variations of both the Nosehook Impossible and the Ollie Impossible.
 Darryl Grogan was the first to land Impossibles Crossfooted, Halfcab, and to make a one-foot landing, while Mullen has done many variations off the nose, known as Nollie Impossibles.

 Combination tricks

 Broken Fingers

 This is a Half Truckhook Impossible caught in a 50/50.
 The rider stands on the tail, puts the front foot under the board, and jumps backwards while scooping the board in front.
 This will cause the board to flip upside-down.
 The rider catches the tail of the board with the front hand and lands with the foot which was under the board on the truck.
 This trick got the name "Broken Fingers" due to the danger involved: failing to jump high enough or lean back sufficiently on the landing can result in crushed fingers.
 A no-handed version of this trick is referred to as a crossfooted Half Truckhook Impossible caught into a No-Handed 50/50.